Molo24/MechaCar_Statistical_Analysis/README.md

 - Of the 5 independent variables, only two (2) are statistically significant: vehicle_length and ground_clearance.
 - The intercept is also statistically significant.
 This means when all the other independent variables are set to 0, that the intecept itself explains a significant amount of variability in the dependent variable.

 Overall, this model does a decent job at predicting the variability in ```mpg``` but there is definitely room for improvement.
+Further, the slope of the model is also not 0 due to having a couple significant independent variables.

+## Next